SumoLogic/sumologic-documentation/docs/send-data/installed-collectors/collector-installation-reference/set-run-as-user-for-collector.md

 description: If you are using the command line installer to install a Collector, you can specify the user under whose account the Collector will run.
 ---

-By default, the Collector runs as the root user (Administrator on Windows).
+By default, the Installed Collector runs as the root user (Administrator on Windows).
 If you're using the command line installer to install a Collector, you can specify the `-VrunAs.username=[username]` and `-VwinRunAs.password=[password]` parameters to change the Run As user.
-See [Command Line Installer Parameters](parameters-command-line-installer.md) for a full list of supported parameters.
+See [Installed Collector CLI Parameters](parameters-command-line-installer.md) for a full list of supported parameters.

 If you're using the [RPM/Debian or binary package to install the Collector](../linux.md), or would like to change the Run As user after installation, follow this procedure to change the Run As user.